 How to repair a drought damaged lawn

-We’ve had lots of emails and messages from our customers wondering what they can do to get their drought damaged lawn back to its best, so we prepared this fool-proof four step plan of preparing, aerating, feeding and overseeding. sun damaged grass
+We’ve had lots of emails and messages from our customers wondering what they can do to get their drought-damaged lawn back to its best, so we prepared this fool-proof four-step plan of preparing, aerating, feeding and overseeding with some fresh grass seed.

 Step One: Preparing